OCR-D/ocrd-website/site/en/models.md

 As you can see, resources are grouped by the processors which make use of them.

-The word after the list symbol, e.g. `qurator-gt4hist-0.3`, `LatinHist.pyrnn.gz`, define the "name" of the resource, a shorthand you can use in parameters without having to specify the full URL (in brackets after the name).
+The word after the list symbol, e.g. `qurator-gt4hist-0.3`, `LatinHist.pyrnn.gz`, defines the _name_ of the resource, which is a shorthand you can use in parameters without having to specify the full URL (in brackets after the name).